ArravindShri/Global-Defense-Conflict-Intelligence./README.md

 ## Why This Project

 In 2016, India signed the Rafale jet deal — a $8.7 billion agreement that sparked national debate about defense spending transparency.
 As an Indian citizen, I wanted to answer a simple question: *where does the money actually go?* This dashboard connects arms trade flows, military budgets, conflict patterns, and social spending tradeoffs to give any informed citizen the tools to investigate defense policy decisions through data.

-I wanted to do this for a very long time.
+This might not be comprehensive as my previous or my upcoming projects.
+But I wanted to do this for a very long time.
 But needed to do properly too.
+Hence did, after my learning.
 I still feel like it can be done better :)

 ## Tech Stack